react-epfl/graasp-developers/source/index.html.md

   - **subSpaceId**: ID of the sub-space/phase where the app is localed
   - **userId|sessionId**: the user identifier, for both the case where a "real" (Graasp/Light) user is accessing the space/ILS, or the case where the content is public and a simple session ID is assigned to this "ephemeral" user.

-# Entities: App-Instance
+# Entities: AppInstance

-An `app-instance` is a document that represents, as the name implies, an instance of an app that will run inside a space.
+An `AppInstance` is a document that represents, as the name implies, an instance of an app that will run inside a space.

-The main property of an `app-instance` is the `settings`.
+The main property of an `AppInstance` is the `settings`.
 This property's purpose is to store app configuration data.
 As an app developer, you should only care about modifying or reading this property.

-Each `app-instance` is also linked to a Graasp `item` where the app's url is stored along with other metadata related to Graasp.
+Each `AppInstance` is also linked to a Graasp `item` where the app's url is stored along with other metadata related to Graasp.

 <aside class="warning">App instances, and its corresponding endpoint, can only be accessed by Graasp Users.</aside>

 ## Get
-> Example of returned `app-instance` JSON object:
+> Example of returned `AppInstance` JSON object:

 ```json
 {